-An experienced project manager, instructor, facilitator and mentor, Kathy’s strengths include leadership, vision planning, goal setting, curriculum design, policy development and project collaboration.
+An experienced project manager, instructor, adjunct professor, facilitator and mentor, Kathy’s strengths include leadership, vision planning, goal setting, curriculum design, policy development and project collaboration.
 Her dedication to learner success complements her integrity, commitment and loyalty.
-Kathy is currently Vice President-elect for Engineers and Geoscientists of British Columbia (APEGBC) and is pursuing her Doctor of Social Science at Royal Roads University.
+Kathy is currently Vice President for Engineers and Geoscientists of British Columbia (APEGBC) and is near completion of her Doctor of Social Science at Royal Roads University.

 Kathy’s governance experience includes three years on the Camosun Board of Governors, three years on the Academic Governance Council of British Columbia and six years on Education Council at Camosun College.
 Her primary contributions have been with policy development, and the setting of Standards of Practice and guidelines for policy implementation,

 Currently enjoying strong positive relationships with colleagues across the college, Kathy has worked collaboratively with the T&T management team as Department Chair and as Co-op & Internship Coordinator for the School.
 Kathy has strong organizational skills and enjoys successful systems analysis and streamlining of processes.